+It's hard to detail everything that love does when love sees a need.
+But let's start with these:

 - a.
-It's hard to detail everything that love does when love see's needs.
-But let's start with these: - b.
-Befriend the intern in ways that are supportive, helpful and encouraging. - c.
-Reveal and disclose information the intern could use to relate better to the congregation and community. - d.
-Evaluate the way in which you see the intern's ministry being perceived and received. - e.
-Interpret to the congregation the role and functions of the intern including the structure of the internship. - f.
-Attend faithfully and participate fully in all meetings and activities of the Internship Committee. - g.
+Befriend the intern in ways that are supportive, helpful and encouraging. - b.
+Reveal and disclose information the intern could use to relate better to the congregation and community. - c.
+Evaluate the way in which you see the intern's ministry being perceived and received. - d.
+Interpret to the congregation the role and functions of the intern including the structure of the 2+2 internship. - e.
+Attend faithfully and participate fully in all meetings and activities of the Internship Committee. - f.
 Support needed change in the internship program as may be determined through consultations involving also the supervising pastor and intern.